Chanel College, Dublin: Community involvement

 Chanel College has been involved in Civic Link since 2001.
 In the first year, they were linked to St. Joseph's High School, Derry.
-Subsequently, they were linked to Knockbreda High School, Belfast and Ballycastle High School, Co.
-Antrim.
-They are currently linked with Keithryan High School, Co.
-Antrim.
+Subsequently, they were linked to Knockbreda High School, Belfast and Ballycastle High School, County Antrim.
+They are currently linked with Keithryan High School, County Antrim.

 Chanel joined the National Foundation for Teaching Entrepreneurship programme in 2006.